ilyashubin/scrollbooster/README.md

 ------ | -----------
 setPosition | Sets new scroll position in viewport.
 Receives an object with properties `x` and `y` scrollTo | Smooth scroll to position in viewport.
-Receives an object with properties `x` and `y` updateMetrics | Forces to recalculate elments metrics.
-Useful for cases when content in scrollable area change its size dynamically updateOptions | Updates ScrollBooster options.
+Receives an object with properties `x` and `y` updateMetrics | Forces to recalculate elements metrics.
+Useful for cases when content in scrollable area change its size dynamically updateOptions | Sets option value.
 All properties from `Options` config object are supported getState | Returns current scroll state in a same format as `onUpdate` destroy | Removes all instance's event listeners